Help! My kid has been sent home with a serve of diet culture; Your guide to keeping your sh*t together AND taking effective action

 No. Not my kid too.
 Not our school.
 This CANNOT be happening.

-Tips for communicating with teachers and schools:
+Tips for communicating with educators and schools:

 Take some time, but don’t wait.